-I Don't Know How to Draw Hair!
+How to Draw Cartoon Hair!
 Help!

-2. Create an Older Character
+2. How to Draw an Older Character

-Notice that we haven't changed a lot, we just expanded the eyebrow a bit.
+Notice that we haven't changed a lot; we just expanded the eyebrow a bit.
 Older men have thicker eyebrows, occupying more space on the forehead.
-Eyelashes make no difference in men, they are always drawn in the same way.
+Eyelashes make no difference in men; they are always drawn in the same way.

-Our character is already with a different "look"!
+We will increase our chin a bit this time.
+Try something like this.
+Our character already has a different "look"!
 This is very good.
-We will proceed by choosing the ideal nose for it.
+We will proceed by choosing the ideal nose for him.

 Following what we did before, let's create the nose.
-This time I will make a completely different nose from before:
+This time, I will make a completely different nose from before.